-The alternative used to be to set up a not-for-profit company, but the costs, and the time, needed to do this can be prohibitive for smaller charities.
+The alternative used to be to set up a not-for-profit company, but the costs, and the time and costs needed to do this can be prohibitive for smaller charities.

 In the last few years, another option has become available.
 A Charitable Incorporated Organisation is a legally constituted body, which can enter into contracts in its own right just as if it was an individual person entering into that contract.
 It is simpler to run than a company and while it does have some additional requirements placed on the Trustees, these are not too onerous and for a charity like the FRT there are no additional financial burdens, while there are a number of significant benefits.

-In order to progress our lease agreement, the FRT set in motion the process of converting to a CIO.
+In order to progress our lease agreement, the FRT has converted to become a CIO.

 This new constitution was submitted to the Charity Commission, who after some correspondence approved it, and formally registered the new Furness Railway Trust CIO on 10th August 2015, with a new charity number 1163073.

 Here is the new FRT CIO constitution (NB this is a pdf document so you will need a pdf reader to download this).

 The next step was for the unincorporated association to transfer its assets to the new CIO, a process that required a further round of approval from the Charity Commission.
 With approval granted, the assets were transferred on 1st December 2015, so from that date the FRT has been operating as a Charitable Incorporated Organisation under the new registration number.